emmakayroberts/FinalProject/README.md

 08APR2023 - Bayesian

-I chose to run MrBayes for my project data set.
-MrBayes (Ronquist and Huelsenbeck 2003) “is a program for doing Bayesian phylogenetic analysis.
-The program uses Markov Chain Monte Carlo (MCMC) techniques to sample from the posterior probability distribution.”
-Some strengths of MrBayes are:  highly customizable, and allows users to set heating parameters for heated chains, choose between most commonly accepted models of nucleic acid evolution, and even unlink branch length and topology parameters.
-A potential weakness of MrBayes could be that, “Since there are more parameters in the mixed model, one visits each parameter more rarely and this is likely to lead to slower mixing and a need to run the chain longer before an adequate sample of the posterior distribution is obtained.”
+Bayesian inference is a method of phylogenetic analysis that allows for the estimation of posterior probability distribution of trees based on the data and evolution model used.
+Bayesian methods also require the definition of a prior, a probability distribution that reflects the user's idea about the parameters of interest.
+The Bayesian software used was MrBayes.
+MrBayes was chosen because it was extremely user friendly and commands were given for us to run MrBayes with.
+MrBayes “uses Markov Chain Monte Carlo (MCMC) techniques to sample from the posterior probability distribution.”
+(Ronquist and Huelsenbeck 2003) Some strengths of MrBayes are that it is highly customizable, and allows users to set heating parameters for heated chains, choose between most commonly accepted models of nucleic acid evolution, and even unlink branch length and topology parameters.
+Potential limitations of MrBayes could be computational intensity, sensitivity to priors, and convergence and mixing issues, especially for complex datasets.
+Additionally there are several assumptions that should be taken into account when looking at results from MrBayes.
+MrBayes assumes that sequences follow the Markov process, that the tree is binary, the prior is appropriate, and that the rate of mutations is constant throughout the tree.

 MrBayes Commands: